Elizabeth (1798 Liverpool ship): Career

-4th slave voyage (1802–1803): Because he sailed during the Peace of Amiens, Giles did not sail with a letter of marque.
-He sailed on 6 August 1802 and acquired slaves at Cape Coast Castle.
+4th voyage transporting enslaved people (1802–1803): Because Giles sailed during the Peace of Amiens, he did not sail with a letter of marque.
+He sailed on 6 August 1802.
+In 1802, 155 vessels sailed from English ports, bound on voyages to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

+Giles acquired captives at Cape Coast Castle.
 Elizabeth sailed from Africa on 6 February 1803 and arrived at Demerara in March.
 She sailed from Demerara on 20 April and arrived back at Liverpool on 31 May.

-5th slave voyage (1804–1803): When Captain Giles sailed again, war with France had resumed.
+5th voyage transporting enslaved people (1804): When Captain Giles sailed again, war with France had resumed.
 He acquired a letter of marque on 10 January 1804.
+He sailed from Liverpool on 26 January.
+In 1804, 147 vessels sailed from English ports, bound on voyages to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

-He sailed from Liverpool on 26 January and acquired slaves at Bonny.
-Elizabeth left Africa on 24 May and arrived at Havana on 22 July with 334 slaves.
+Giles acquired captives at Bonny.
+Elizabeth left Africa on 24 May and arrived at Havana on 22 July with 334 captives.
 She sailed from Havana on 18 September and arrived back at Liverpool on 2 November.
 She had left Liverpool with 45 crew members and had suffered eight crew deaths on her voyage.

-6th slave voyage (1805–loss): Captain Samuel Hensley acquired a letter of marque on 9 January 1805.
+6th voyage transporting enslaved people (1805–loss): Captain Samuel Hensley acquired a letter of marque on 9 January 1805.
 He sailed from Liverpool on 29 January.

 On 2 February Elizabeth repelled an attack by a French privateer at 48°2′N 12°15′W in a single ship action.
 The privateer had "Swift of Norfolk" painted on her stern and was armed with twenty 24-pounder carronades on her main deck and lighter guns on her quarterdeck.
 Elizabeth had one man killed and six wounded, and suffered extensive damage.

-She acquired slaves at the Congo River and sailed from there on 14 August.
+Elizabeth acquired captives at the Congo River and sailed from there on 14 August.